Boundary Components of Mumford-Tate Domains: Interlude on Kato-Usui spaces

 \section{Interlude on Kato-Usui spaces}

 In the remainder of this paper we shall be concerned with the structure of boundary components $B(\sigma)$ and certain quotients thereof.
 The purpose of this section is to offer the reader a glimpse of how these quotients fit into partial compactifications of quotients $\Gamma\backslash D_{M}$.
-The material surveyed here is done only for period domains in \cite{KU}, but extends effortlessly to the more general Mumford-Tate domain setting.
+The material surveyed here is done only for period domains in \cite{KU}, but extends in a straightforward way to the more general Mumford-Tate domain setting.

 Let $\Sigma$ be a \emph{fan} in $\lm$, that is, a \emph{set} of (finitely generated, convex) rational nilpotent cones in $\lm$ intersecting in faces, which is \emph{closed} under the operation of taking faces.
 We define